When your parents live longer than they thought they would and end up outliving their retirement savings – what do you do? What can they do?

 If the situation has gotten to the point where you will need to help your elderly parents financially, then there are going to have to be some difficult decisions and tasks ahead for you and your parents.

 Here are some tips on what you can do:

 - Have a serious conversation with your parent(s) about their situation.
-It may be beneficial to bring in a 3rd party such as a financial planner to help.
+Sometimes, the best way to begin this conversation is to bring in a 3rd party such as a financial advisor to help.
 Of course, discuss this with your parent(s) first.
-There’s a great book that I can recommend called Mom And Dad – We Need To Talk by Cameron Huddleston that can help you through this.

-- Before any actions are taken – sit down with your siblings and/or family members to discuss the situation.
-I would recommend to include your parent(s) in this conversation but that will depend on the cognitive level and willingness of your parents to work with you.
+- Before any actions are taken – sit down with your siblings and/or family members for a family meeting.
+I would recommend including your parent(s) in this conversation but that will depend on the cognitive level and willingness of your parents to work with you.

-- Make a detailed list of how much money may already be saved in savings accounts, investments such as stocks, mutual funds, etc. as well as any debts owed.
-You need to have an accurate account of your parents’ assets as well as debts.
+- Make a detailed list of how much money may already be saved in bank accounts, investments such as stocks, mutual funds, etc. as well as any debts owed.
+It’s a very good idea to have an accurate account of your parents’ personal finances.

 - Make a detailed list of any steady income such as social security, pensions, annuity funds, etc.

 - Decisions will have to be made on what assets can and should be sold to raise cash.
-Also, what lifestyles changes will need to be made.
+Also, what lifestyle changes will need to be made?
 This could include: